reshav09/TDS-May-2025-Content/README.md

 ## 🧠 Overview & Purpose

-- **TDS Content/**: Contains exercise responses (GA 1–GA 4), code demonstrations, and markdown-generated outputs from each question, you can find this in repo named as : TDS Assignments all Weeks
-- **Project 1 M25/**: A containerized version of your RAG pipeline with code, embeddings, and data setup for Project 1.
 - **TDS Project May‑2025/**: Core modules for content conversion, embedding generation, and extraction tooling.
   - **Md to Metadata convertor/**: Python script and content files to transform markdown into structured JSON.
   - **Project 1 (Not Ideal for vercel)/**: Lightweight version of the RAG pipeline—optimized for local testing.